 We chose jobs or businesses that don’t give us an ample amount of money and spouses who don’t have any respect for us.

 Why do we do it?

-We think and feel that we don’t deserve that amount of wealth we wish to have and that perfect relationship we dream of having.
-Internally we’ve low self-esteem and self-confidence.
+We think and feel that we don’t deserve the amount of wealth we wish to have and that perfect relationship we dream of having.

-I don’t know whether I can express it in words or not, but repeatedly, I’ve found that we do it all to punish ourselves because we don’t like ourselves.
+I don’t know whether I can express it in words, but repeatedly, I’ve found that we do it all to punish ourselves because we don’t like ourselves.